 - Herb Drying Guide for the Northeast

-If you would like to apply to become a Grower Partner, our annual enrollment period starts the first week of March and runs through April 1st.
+If you would like to apply to become a Grower, our annual enrollment period starts the first week of March and runs through April 1st.

 An application form will become available on our Join the Collaborative page when enrollment is open.